georchestra/sviewer/README.md

 * sViewer displays metadata text/html links, attribution, attributionURL from the WMS capabilities
 * sViewer can POST the map layout to the geOrchestra advanced viewer for edit, analysis, print purposes.
 * sViewer can read WMC from the geOrchestra advanced viewer.
 Waiting for a nice addon...
+[TODO]